evil-mad/robopaint/README.md

 4. That's it!
 You should now be installed and ready to hack.
 To update CNC server just run `npm install cncserver` from the project root and it should pull from the latest master.
- * You will need to complete steps 3 and 4 again if you run `npm install` again. `npm install` will compile the `serialport` module for node and not node-webkit.

 ### Running RoboPaint from source
 * On Linux from RoboPaint root, I simply run `nw ./`, and console output is